The Best and Worst Celebrity Cruises Cabins (Based on Reviews)

 Obstructions vary—from minor lifeboat interference to nearly blocked ocean views.
 Some guests reported that they had saved money by booking an obstructed view balcony and still had an open view out to sea.
 Others say how they felt boxed in, with some cabins having almost no ocean visibility at all.

-It’s also good to note that some Infinite Veranda cabins on Edge-class Celebrity ships have obstructed views.
+It’s also good to note that some Infinite Veranda cabins on Edge-Class ships in the Celebrity fleet have obstructed views.

 If relaxing on your balcony with a spectacular ocean view is a priority, avoid staterooms on Deck 6 on Solstice-Class ships.
 Also, review deck plans carefully on Millennium-class ships, as some cabin balconies on Deck 7 and 8 have obstructed views.